codingquark/codingquark.github.io/_posts/2017-11-24-explaining-ewd-831.markdown

 If we start subscripts at 1, we will end up writing 1 ≤ i < N+1.
 But if we start at 0, we can write 0 ≤ i < N which is cleaner.

-And therefore, the number should start at 0.
+And therefore, the numbering should start at 0.

 [1]: https://www.cs.utexas.edu/users/EWD/transcriptions/EWD08xx/EWD831.html
 [2]: https://en.wikipedia.org/wiki/Natural_number